msftcangoblowm/drain-swamp/docs/index.rst

 * Python 3.9 through 3.12, and 3.13.0a3 and up.

+**New in 0.3.0:**

+compile to .unlock; .in file support for constraints;

 **New in 0.2.x:**

-current and pretag commands to get currnet version and sanitize semantic ver string;
+current and pretag commands to get current version and sanitize semantic ver string;
 fix that does not update _version.py when getting current version;

 **New in 0.1.x:**